Aleph-Alpha/intelligence-layer-sdk/README.md

 ### Getting started with the Jupyter Notebooks

-After running the local installation steps, there are two environment variables that have to be set before you can start running the examples.
+After running the local installation steps, you can set whether you are using the Aleph-Alpha API or an on-prem setup via the environment variables.

 ---
 **Using the Aleph-Alpha API** \
   \
-You will need an [Aleph Alpha access token](https://docs.aleph-alpha.com/docs/account/#create-a-new-token) to run the examples.
+In the Intelligence Layer the Aleph-Alpha API (`https://api.aleph-alpha.com`) is set as default host URL.
+However, you will need an [Aleph Alpha access token](https://docs.aleph-alpha.com/docs/account/#create-a-new-token) to run the examples.
 Set your access token with

 ```bash